Service Alert - COVID-19

 Please note: the Carver County Environmental Center may close without advance notice under certain circumstances, including but not limited to: the likelihood of bad or dangerous weather, a power outage, or a mechanical breakdown of vital safety or operational equipment (note: “bad or dangerous weather” might include a Blizzard Warning, Winter Storm Warning, or Wind Chill Warning being issued by the National Weather Service).
 In the event that an unannounced closing occurs, the Environmental Center will then attempt to reopen for the next scheduled operational day.
 We will also try to place notification on our web site as soon as possible.

 - If you are bringing Household Hazardous Waste (HHW), such as paint, chemicals, cleaning products, used oil, etc., please place these products into boxes, tubs, or other rigid containers.

 - Do not place your items into large trash bags.
 All materials must be easily visible, so that workers can quickly identify what they are.

 - Please keep in mind that those materials (HHW) will be the first to be unloaded when you arrive at the Environmental Center (EC), so make sure they are readily accessible - not buried under or behind other materials (appliances, electronics, etc) in your vehicle.

 - Please segregate your materials into the following categories, and place each category into separate boxes or bins, to prevent breakage and/or contamination: Fluorescent Lamps, Household Hazardous Waste, Batteries, etc (for example, do not place CFL bulbs and batteries into the same box or bucket).

-BEGINNING JANUARY 1, 2019, BRUSH AND YARD WASTE WILL NO LONGER BE ACCEPTED AT THE ENVIRONMENTAL CENTER
+AS OF JANUARY 1, 2019, BRUSH AND YARD WASTE IS NO LONGER ACCEPTED AT THE ENVIRONMENTAL CENTER

 - Appliances - $10.00